 Finland is actively involved in the reform of the common European asylum system and aims to promote quick solutions through negotiations.

 The EU wants to share responsibility for managing the flow of asylum seekers between Member States and to ease the pressure caused by migration on Southern Europe.
 Since 2015, Member States have relocated asylum seekers from Greece and Italy.
 As frontline Member States, Greece and Italy have become under particular pressure during the migration crisis.

-The temporary emergency relocation scheme is now coming to an end, and Finland has accepted its quota of relocation as agreed between Member States.
-The applications of asylum seekers arriving in Finland through relocation are processed in the same manner as those of all other asylum seekers.
-The EU is currently discussing a more permanent mechanism for sharing responsibility as part of the reform of the Dublin system.
+The temporary relocation scheme has now ended.
+Finland fulfilled its relocation obligations as agreed.
+The applications of asylum seekers who arrived in Finland through relocation were processed in the same manner as for all other asylum seekers.
+The EU is currently discussing a more permanent responsibility-sharing mechanism and solidarity as part of the reform of the Dublin system.

-Relocation of refugees from third countries is also part of international responsibility-sharing.
+Resettlement of refugees from third countries is part of international responsibility-sharing.
 Finland participates in the reception of quota refugees in accordance with the national decisions made annually.
-Important target areas for the management of migration flows are now Turkey and the route from Africa through Libya to the central Mediterranean.
+Important target areas for the management of migration flows are Turkey and the route from Africa through Libya to the central Mediterranean.